paulelvers/streamlit_docker/README.md

 # streamlit_docker

-A slim base repository for a streamlit app in a docker container.
+A slim base repository for a [streamlit](https://streamlit.io/) app in a docker container.
-If you want to start developing a an interactive python app hosted in a docker container, this is a perfect starting point.

 ### The project structure